 Commercial Competition – Styles

 Mead may be dry, semi-sweet, or sweet.
 Sweetness simply refers to the amount of residual sugar in the mead.
-Sweetness is often confused with fruitiness in dry mead.
-Body is related to sweetness, but dry meads can still have many levels of body.
+Sweetness is often confused with a fruitiness in dry mead.
+The body is related to sweetness, but dry meads can still have somebody.
 Dry meads do not have to be bone dry.
-Dryness in mead is distinct from tannic qualities, which can be added by various treatments.
+Dryness in mead is distinct from tannic qualities, which are generally only detectable if adjuncts are used.
 All meads should exhibit good balance, and should not have a raw, unfermented honey character.
 Sweetness is independent of strength.
-Sub-categores of each style are separated by sweetness level so be sure to use that as a guideline for your entries.

 Special Ingredients and Identifiers

 Some types of honey have a strong varietal character (aroma, flavor, color, acidity).
 If a honey is unusual, additional information can be provided to judges as to the character to be expected.
 Different sub-styles may include fruit, spice, malt, etc. Judges may need to understand the ingredients that provide a unique character in order to properly evaluate the mead.
 Regardless of honey variety, or special ingredients, all meads should be well balanced.

 Clarity may be good to brilliant.
 Crystal clear, reflective examples with a bright, distinct meniscus are highly desirable.
 Observable particulates (even in a clear example) are undesirable.
 Carbonated examples have a short-lasting head similar to Champagne or soda pop.
 The components of bubbles or head will vary greatly